 Agency policy 320.01, page 5, section b and Page 8, Section 9, governs the grievance system for sexual abuse claims and specifically emergency grievances.
 The memorandum that revised the Grievance policy dated 09.23.2014 clarifies that an inmate may file a grievance of regarding sexual abuse without a time limitation.
-The offender is not required to use the formal grievance procedures or to submit a complaint to his/her alleged abuser in order to file a complaint or grievance.
+The offender is not required to use the formal grievance procedures or to submit a complaint to his/her alleged abuser to file a complaint or grievance.
 The memorandum states that the offender can give the grievance to any staff member.
 Staff that receive a formal grievance alleging sexual abuse are required to forward it to their supervisor or another supervisor who is not the subject of the alleged abuse.
 The memorandum requires staff to address the grievance and issue a final determination on the case within 90 days.
 A 70-day extension can extend the response if needed.
-The facility has received 5 grievances related to sexual abuse in the past 12 months.
-A review of grievances indicates that all grievances are taken seriously and responded to in a timely manner.
-None of the cases reviewed extended beyond the 90-day limitation.
+The facility did not receive a grievance related to sexual abuse in 2017.
+A review of grievances in general indicate that all grievances are taken seriously and responded to in a timely manner.
+There were no grievances files in 2017 that pertained to sexual abuse.

-Neither Policy 320.01 or the revision memorandum cover the requirement that at any level of the administrative process, including the final level, if the inmate does not receive a response within the time allotted for reply, including any properly noticed extension, may an inmate consider the absence of a response to be a denial at that level.
-This should also be detailed in the Resident Handbook so offenders are aware.
-Offenders should also be made aware of the deadlines and time limitations imposed by this standard as well as the stipulation that offenders may be assisted by a third party in generating the grievance, that they do not have to submit the grievance to the officer they are grieving.

-The Resident Handbook does not address allowing third parties, including fellow inmates, staff members, family members, attorneys, and outside advocates, to assist inmates in filing requests for administrative remedies relating to allegations of sexual abuse, third parties also permitted to file such requests on behalf of inmates?
-(If a third party files such a request on behalf of an inmate, the facility may require as a condition of processing the request that the alleged victim agree to have the request filed on his or her behalf, and may also require the alleged victim to personally pursue any subsequent steps in the administrative remedy process, and if the inmate declines to have the request processed on his or her behalf, the agency documents the inmate's decision.
-This should also be included in the Resident Handbook so offenders are aware of the possibility of having someone assist in this function if needed.

-Agency policy 320.01 Memo Revision in 14.b does address the duty to provide an initial response within 48 hours, and that a final agency decision be made within five days.
-This should be added to the policy or a directive as well as the Resident Handbook so residents understand the expectation.
+Policy 320.01 or the revision memorandum cover the requirement that at any level of the administrative process, including the final level, if the inmate does not receive a response within the time allotted for reply, including any properly noticed extension, may an inmate consider the absence of a response to be a denial at that level.
+This is also detailed in the Resident Handbook so offenders are aware.
+Offenders are made aware of the deadlines and time limitations imposed by this standard as well as the stipulation that offenders may be assisted by a third party in generating the grievance, that they do not have to submit the grievance to the officer they are grieving.
+The Resident Handbook addresses allowing third parties, including fellow inmates, staff members, family members, attorneys, and outside advocates, to assist inmates in filing requests for administrative remedies relating to allegations of sexual abuse, third parties also permitted to file such requests on behalf of inmates.
+Agency policy 320.01 Memo Revision in 14.b addresses the duty to provide an initial response within 48 hours, and that a final agency decision be made within five days.
+The Resident Handbook provides information notifying the inmate in writing of any such extension and provide a date by which a decision will be made.
+The initial response and final agency decision shall document the agency's determination whether the inmate is in substantial risk of imminent sexual abuse and the action taken in response to the emergency grievance, and the Resident Handbook includes information on the ability to have assistance in utilizing a third party including fellow inmates, staff members, family members, attorneys, and outside advocates, to assist inmates in filing requests for administrative remedies.
+Agency policy 320.01 includes the requirements contained in this standard.